-Solaire's Poly-Crystaline technology modules are the most efficient [...]
+Solaire's Poly-crystalline technology modules are the most [...]

 Sustainable.co.za is one of South Africa’s pioneering renewable energy suppliers and, as such, offers solar power panels from big brands such as Sanyo, Sharp, Tenesol and Photon.
 In addition to our range of solar panels for sale, we offer practical advice on how to live more sustainably, so that you can reduce your carbon footprint as well as the cost of supplying your home with energy.
 You save on two fronts!

 Many people worry about the cost of installing solar heating panels.
 As our interest lies in promoting sustainable living, we offer our range of solar power panels at affordable prices, as well as regular special promotions and discounts to make it easier for you to save.

 Once you make the decision to buy solar panels, we will provide you with the necessary guidance to install your solar power yourself – DIY style – or, if you prefer, we can manage the installation for you.